 What’s more, organic livestock manure is absolutely vital to the long-term health and fertility of our soils: without the application of manure to our arable and horticultural fields (whether as muck from housed livestock or from rotational grazing) soils would eventually become exhausted and unproductive.
 Farmed livestock are, quite simply, essential to our food system, whether you personally choose to eat meat, or not.

 Finally, British farmers are proud to have reduced antibiotic use in livestock production by 53% since 2014, and we are one of the lowest users in the world.
-The ad-lib feeding of antibiotics and use of growth hormones in markets such as the USA, as shown by Ms Bonnin, is quite simply illegal in the UK – and long may it remain so.
+The ad-lib feeding of antibiotics and use of growth hormones in markets such as the USA is quite simply illegal in the UK – and long may it remain so.